crossplane/crossplane/design/one-pager-pluggable-secret-stores.md

 ### API

 In addition to the existing Secret Store types, `Kubernetes` and `Vault`, we will define a new type named as `External`.
-We may consider deprecating type `Vault` in favor of a plugin supporting Vault to remove the dependencies already introduced.
+We will deprecate the existing type `Vault` in favor of a plugin supporting **Vault** to remove the dependencies already introduced.
+With this, `Kubernetes` and `External` will be the only two built-in types going forward.

 > This new type could be named as `Plugin` as well.
 However, after deprecating
 > in tree `Vault` type in favor of a Vault plugin, all **External** Secret